litongxin666/learngit/readme.txt

-jgit is a distributed version control system git is free
+jgit is a version control system git is free software distributed on GPL